NORTH AMERICA:

 The importance of irremovable watermarks

 It’s important to note that no solution can stop somebody from taking a picture of their screen with a camera – not even Locklizard.
 This is why you need to add a watermark as a deterrent on your PDFs.
-Watermarks that clearly state a reader’s name and email address will ensure that they’ll only share the document if they have no fear of the legal repercussions.
+Watermarks that clearly state a reader’s name and email address will ensure that they’ll only share the document if they have no fear of legal repercussions.

 There are a couple of problems with the watermarking in most PDF software, however.
 Firstly, as they cannot stop editing, they can’t stop the watermark from being removed.
 Secondly, even if they could prevent editing, customizing a watermark for each person you send the document to would be incredibly time-consuming – and create an awful lot of documents for you to manage and distribute.